Why Most Car History Reports Are a Mess (and How Carpeep Fixes It)

 A report should tell you, at a glance, if you're about to buy a good car or a headache.
 Instead, most make you play "Where's Wally?" with the red flags.

-We’re not pretending to reinvent the car check.
-The core data comes from trusted sources — DVLA, police databases, insurance write-off records, finance houses.
+We're not pretending to reinvent the car check.
+The core data all comes from trusted sources — DVLA, police databases, insurance write-off records, finance houses.
 The difference is in how we present it.

 We built our reports like a conversation, not a spreadsheet.
 Big clear headers, colour-coded results, plain-English summaries.

-Carpeep exists because the industry got lazy.
-Nobody asked: does the buyer even care about this stuff?
-We did — and we built the version that makes sense.
+Carpeep exists because this whole industry got lazy.
+Nobody stopped to ask, does the buyer even care about this stuff?

 Most vehicle history sites drown you in pointless data, hide key info behind paywalls, and make you jump through hoops.
-We don’t.

 Buying a used car is stressful enough.
 The history check shouldn't be.